oracle/odpi/doc/src/functions/dpiSodaDb.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **db** [IN] -- a reference to the database to use for iterating over available SODA collections.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **startName** [IN] -- a name from which to start iterating over collections available in the database or NULL if all collections should be returned.